 Hair breakage is a condition where hair scales fall apart, leading to dryness and breakage eventually.
 Healthy hair, on the contrary, has inner cuticle with overlapping scales intact that keep our hair strands together.
 Our hair gets prone to breakage when these scales begin to fall apart and eventually separate.
 This leads to hair breakage along with other symptoms such as dry, frizzy or brittle hair.

-What Is The Difference Between Hair Fall & Hair Breakage?
+Difference Between Hair Fall And Hair Breakage

 - Hair Breakage – Hair breakage generally occurs when our hair shaft breaks due to underlying factors.
 This leads to split ends or dry hair making our hair strands shorter.
 The protective inner layer of cuticle gets exposed and hair becomes extremely dry.
 Since hair is constantly suffering from dryness, it turns into split ends ultimately leading to hair breakage.

 - Hair Fall – Hair fall is essentially hair loss resulting from the loss of hair from the root.
 This usually occurs when the root of hair or hair follicle becomes fine and hair begin to fall off in large quantity.
 Hair fall is a natural phenomenon as every person loses around 50-100 strands in a day on an average.
-But if hair fall becomes excessive, then it can be a cause of concern.

 There are many reasons for making your tresses weak and leading to hair breakage problem.
 The common reasons for hair breakage are listed below –